A guide to French watercress (cresson). How to eat it without it being too bitter, its health benefits, how it's harvested and easy recipes.

 According to Aprifel for the French Ministry of Agriculture, watercress is high in vitamin C (70% daily value) and K. It also contains Calcium, Potassium, Magnesium, Vitamin B6 and a trace of iron.
 It's also a good antioxidant.

-According to the Watercress Company, it can help reduce the visible signs of skin ageing as it can also increase collagen production.
+According to the Watercress Company, watercress can help reduce the visible signs of skin ageing as it can also increase collagen production.

 When choosing watercress, ensure leaves are dark green and consume quickly within 2 days.
-Store in the fridge.
-Wash leaves in water with a few drops of vinegar.
+Store in the fridge then wash leaves in water with a few drops of vinegar to remove any grit.

 Fun fact: Edith Cresson was French Minister of Agriculture (1981-83) and grew to French Première Ministre (1991-92).

 In France, le cresson is enjoyed eaten raw in salads - either as a side salad or with cheese before dessert.
-Most of all, when cooked, it's blitzed into soups as its vibrant deep greens make this extra healthy.
+Most of all, when cooked, it's blitzed into soups as its vibrant natural deep greens make this extra healthy.
+Add any of these watercress recipes to your Saint Patrick's menu - it's so green!

 The most famous French recipe is the classic, soupe au cresson or watercress soup.
 This freezes well too.